O Little Town Of Bethlehem

 Note [from Rev. Benson]: Four verses of the five as originally written (see under “Some Points for Discussion").
-This text agrees with the authors manuscript.
-That issued by Bishop Brooks's publishers in “illuminated” style was inaccurate.
+This text agrees with the author's manuscript.
+The text issued by Bishop Brooks' publishers in an “illuminated” style was inaccurate.

 Note From Editor: Rev. Benson is referring to Christmas Songs and Easter Carols published by E. P. Dutton & Co. in 1903.
 In that version there was a different second verse beginning "O morning stars, together."
 The "omitted verse" begins "Where children pure and happy."
 It is found below.